 Tungsten carbide actually has a slightly lower melting point than either of its individual elements, but the bond between them produces a stronger, less brittle material that is ideal for the cutting and shaping of softer materials.
 Nevertheless, tungsten carbide still enjoys an incredible melting point of 2870°C, allowing it to withstand the huge pressures and temperatures involved with industrial machining and tooling.

-These amazing properties have led to the wide popularity of tungsten carbide within the tooling industry, and it is commonly used to craft endmills and tool tips.
+These amazing properties have led to the wide popularity of tungsten carbide within the tooling industry, and it is commonly used to craft milling cutters.
 Carbide end mills can be used to cut and shape all manner of materials from hard woods to ferrous and non-ferrous metals, and composite materials.